Manipulation: the Truth about Manipulative People

+This article is all about manipulation and the truth your should know about manipulative people.
 On the one hand, I can say that I wish I had known this sooner, however, on the other hand, would it have been possible for me to get to know what I know now about manipulation and manipulative people if it hadn’t happened to me?

 Manipulation: unfair play

 There are people with different personalities around us.
 Since childhood we are all taught to respect everyone, treat people equally, be polite, be kind, be humble, be generous, be sympathetic, be responsible and many other good things.
 We are taught to be a good person.
 However, when we grow up it turns out that not everyone attended those lessons and not everyone was committed to becoming a good person.

 You realize it when you meet a person whose only conversation topic is themselves; or when you agree to do numerous favors for a person but when you ask them for a favor, they turn their back on you; or when you help someone consistently but they act like you owe them something and treat you poorly; or when someone is trying to convince you that something that you know for sure happened didn’t happen or vice versa, something that didn’t happen – happened, making you question your sanity; or when someone ruins their own life or fails a task and doesn’t take responsibility, blaming other people and circumstances; or when someone emotionally abuses you to keep you under their control; or when an adult person throws a temper tantrum, etc.

 In all these cases we’re talking about manipulative people – people who need you as long as you can give them what they require: it may be help, money, status, attention, love, praise, control, etc.

 The truth you should know about manipulation and manipulative people